Working with food outlets

 Having this information will help you negotiate with the retailer and will help you work out whether you can switch to a new retail provider if needed.

-Working with on-site retail outlets
+04 - Working with on-site retailers

 If you have a contract with an on-site retail outlet, you can include a service agreement in the contract which states that the outlet needs to meet the Healthy Choices guidelines.
 This will help make sure your efforts in providing healthier choices are sustainable and embedded across your organisation.